andersonandrei/mac0470/README.md

 - INET Framework examples :

-	There is a description page to the possible contributions : https://inet.omnetpp.org/HowCanYouHelp.html
+	"There is a description page to the possible contributions : https://inet.omnetpp.org/HowCanYouHelp.html
-	And there is a topic :
+	And there is a topic : "

 	"As a researcher: